-The course centers on the structure and function of the human body.
-Mammalian dissection and appropriate laboratory activities are incorporated into the course.
+Honors Anatomy is the study of the structure and function of the human body, with emphasis on the major body systems and the way the body systems work together to provide homeostasis, as well as homeostatic imbalances affecting the systems.
+Laboratory experiences and activities are incorporated into the course.
 This course is recommended for students interested in careers in the medical field.
-This course is not offered to students that have already completed Human Biology.
+This course is not offered to students who have already completed Human Biology.

-Prerequisite: Biology and Chemistry, 93% or above in biology.
+Prerequisite: Biology and Chemistry, 93% or above in Biology.
+(Weighted: multiplier of 1.08)